DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/template-usage/mono-3d/mono-3d-template.rst

     .. image:: Images/mono-3d-mono-train-switch.png
         :align: center

 The **Manual** flowchart will be using the same robot script as Manual Calibrations.
-The switch node will check the recieved command from **Robot Read** node.
+The switch node will check the received command from **Robot Read** node.